 What few expected was that 21 March 1960 would be Robert Sobukwe’s last taste of freedom.

-Sobukwe was so feared by the apartheid government he would spend the rest of his life in either solitary confinement or internal exile, under house arrest.
+Sobukwe was so feared by the apartheid government that he would spend the rest of his life in either prison or internal exile, under house arrest.

 The Sharpeville Massacre